-In the past, our principal sources of funds have been operating cash flows and long-term bank borrowings.
+In the past, our principal sources of funds have been operating cash flows and long-term financing in the form of bank borrowings or sale and leaseback transactions.
 Our principal uses of funds have been capital expenditures to establish, grow and maintain our fleet, comply with international shipping standards, environmental laws and regulations, fund working capital requirements and pay dividends.
 In monitoring our working capital needs, we project our charter hire income and vessels' maintenance and running expenses, as well as debt service obligations, and seek to maintain adequate cash reserves in order to address any budget overruns.

 Our primary short-term liquidity need is to fund our vessel operating expenses and payment of quarterly dividends on our outstanding preferred and common stock.
-Our long-term liquidity needs primarily relate to additional vessel acquisitions in the containership sectors and debt repayments.
-We anticipate that our primary sources of funds will be cash from operations and undrawn borrowing capacity under our committed credit facilities, along with borrowings under new credit facilities and other financing arrangements that we intend to obtain from time to time in connection with vessel acquisitions.
+Our long-term liquidity needs primarily relate to additional vessel acquisitions in the containership sector for fleet renewal or expansion, and debt repayments.
+We anticipate that our primary sources of funds will be cash from operations, along with borrowings under new credit facilities and other financing arrangements that we intend to obtain from time to time in connection with vessel acquisitions.
 We believe that these sources of funds will be sufficient to meet our short-term and long-term liquidity needs, including our agreements, subject to certain conditions, to acquire newbuild vessels, although there can be no assurance that we will be able to obtain future debt financing on terms acceptable to us.